fpv-wtf/msp-osd/README.md

 ##### To configure/enable:

 1. Put an HD version of a Betaflight font in the root of your SD card - see 'Custom Fonts' below.
 (The default HD font is an iNav one - you will get the wrong glyphs for the various icons if you use it)
-2. Make a file called `fakehd` in the root of the sd card.
-3. Reboot your Goggles.
+2. Click into the `CLI` tab in the WTFOS Configurator
+3. Type `package-config set msp-osd fakehd_enable true` and press Enter.
+4. Type `package-config apply msp-osd`

 ##### Notes: